BBVA/kapow/docs/source/theory/philosophy.rst

 You should not use Kapow! for projects with complex business logic.

-If you try to encode business logic in a shell script you will regret **deeply**.
+If you try to encode business logic in a shell script, you will **deeply** regret it.

 Kapow! is for automating simple stuff.